 You are not forced into specific exercises.
-There are tons of modifications and alternative exercises you can do, depending on you needs and access to equipment, and they are all explained and demonstrated clearly in the videos.
+There are tons of modifications and alternative exercises you can do, depending on your needs and access to equipment and they are all explained and demonstrated clearly in the videos.

 days, so that you can fit it into your life commitments and goals, and not the other way round.
 The program does not last for just 4 months though, it is a lifetime training system that can be repeated for life in cycles, each time from a new self-assessment start-point.

 Despite its name, it is not just a handbook.
 Aside from the main manual, it includes a vast 200 plus exercise video library, several more manuals, charts, plus additional video libraries and bonuses.

 This may be open to debate as to what is affordable and what is not, depending on one’s pockets.
 However, the idea is to offer an effective, lifetime training system for anyone as a one-time payment solution that is way cheaper than you would pay for personal coaching and customized training.

 How Does It Work?